Summit Elevation – North Twin Peak (m): 3730

 This was surprising news and I thought that maybe Ferenc should have shared this breathing issue of his with altitude before the trip, or at the very least before leaving camp that morning when he was obviously not feeling 100%.
-Three full days above 11,000 feet including the exertions of our approach day, now climbing a 12,000+ foot peak and two 11,000+ foot peaks the day before was obviously having a very negative effect on him.
+Three full days above 11,000 feet including the exertions of our approach day in a blizzard, now climbing a 12,000 foot peak and two 11,000 foot peaks the day before was obviously having a very negative effect on his ability to draw breath.
 Ferenc mumbled something about “going home tomorrow” to me.
-Notwithstanding a bit of gloom among the team, the views from the highest peak completely in Alberta were simply outstanding!
-We had clear conditions, not too much wind and an endless sea of snow clad summits in every direction, the vast majority of them underneath us.
+Notwithstanding some gloom among the team, the views from the highest peak completely in Alberta were simply outstanding!
+We had clear conditions, not much wind and an endless sea of snow clad summits in every direction, the vast majority of them underneath us.
 One of the most amazing summit views I’ve ever had.

 After summitting the highest mountain completely within Alberta and the third-highest in the whole Canadian Rockies at 12,238 feet high, we were ready to tackle one of the most exposed snow ridges and high altitude snow arete climbs in the Canadian Rockies – Twins Tower.
 In his book, The 11,000ers of the Canadian Rockies, Bill Corbett writes;